 Blurred Lines, Complex Worlds

 Our exchange speaks to one of the key reasons that adopting computer technology in the healthcare setting is so difficult.
-It is the square peg, round hole scenario on steroids.
-This particular CIO said the institutional complexity came to the forefront when the health system enacted its data-sharing privacy agreements under the Health Insurance Portability and Accountability Act of 1996.
-Figuring out who the "business associates" were was exceedingly difficult, the CIO said.
-So if you can't easily figure out who has the legitimate need to view which record, how in the world can you ever hope to use computer technology to facilitate the transaction?
+It is the square-peg, round-hole scenario on steroids.
+This particular CIO said the institutional complexity came to the forefront when the health system enacted its data sharing privacy agreements under the HIPAA law.
+Figuring out who the "business associates" were proved exceedingly difficult, she said.
+So if you can't figure out easily who has the legitimate need to view which record, how in the world can you ever hope to use computer technology to facilitate the transaction?